From UI toolkit to Design System

 Project overview

 Soon after joining Devex, we designers saw a clear consistency issue.
 By working in separate squads different UIs for the same elements had been created.
-This made the site harder to understand and I proposed building an integrated Design System.
+This made the site harder to understand and lacked a specific design language.

 The building process